urosjarc/jetbrains/README.md

-#PRO.Intellij
+#jetbrains
-Settings for all Intellij IDE-s
+Settings for all JetBrains IDE-s

 ##Requirements
 Command: